 The Commissioner may grant a waiver from compliance with any provision of this rule.

+8.01 Application

-15.01 The Commissioner may grant a waiver upon finding that, due to unforeseeable circumstances or undue hardship, the school administrative unit is unable to comply with this chapter and that the compliance plan that the school administrative unit has submitted is reasonable.
+The Commissioner may grant a waiver upon finding that, due to unforeseeable circumstances or undue hardship, the school administrative unit is unable to comply with this chapter and that the compliance plan that the school administrative unit has submitted is reasonable.
 In such cases the application for a waiver shall contain:

-A) Documentation of actions taken to meet the requirements prior to applying for the waiver;
+A. Documentation of actions taken to meet the requirements prior to applying for the waiver;

-B) A description of the unforeseeable circumstances or undue hardships, including financial hardship, that led to the application;
+B. A description of the unforeseeable circumstances or undue hardships, including financial hardship, that led to the application;

-C) A statement explaining how the waiver requested will not create learning inequities for the students enrolled in the schools in the school administrative unit; and
+C. A statement explaining how the waiver requested will not create learning inequities for the students enrolled in the schools in the school administrative unit; and

-D) The plan that the school administrative unit will implement to reduce reliance on waivers in subsequent years.
+D. The plan that the school administrative unit will implement to reduce reliance on waivers in subsequent years.

-15.02 The Commissioner may grant a waiver for a planned educational program, approved in advance by the Commissioner, which may be in conflict with the provisions of this rule.

-15.03 The Commissioner may grant a waiver from compliance with any provision of this rule for school administrative units that have high levels of student performance on the content standards of the system of Learning Results, and that have a Personal Learning Plan for each student to meet the standards.

-STATUTORY AUTHORITY: 20 MRSA §4502.5

-CHAPTER TITLE:

-February 14, 1974 - "School Evaluation Procedures:

-February 28, 1983 - "Requirements for Basic Approval and Accreditation of Schools"

-August 25, 1985 - "Basic Approval Standards: Public Schools and School Units"

-SECTION 1:

-EFFECTIVE DATE:

-February 14, 1974 (filed October 23, 1978)

-AMENDED:

-March 19, 1980

-March 4, 1983

-September 1, 1985

-June 25, 1986

-July 1, 1989

-February 25, 1990 - Sections 5(C), 12(D), 23(B)

-SECTION 1-A:

-EFFECTIVE DATE:

-March 4, 1983

-SECTION 2:

-EFFECTIVE DATE:

-February 14, 1974 (filed October 23, 1978)

-AMENDED:

-October 27, 1979

-March 19, 1980

-March 4, 1983

-REPEALED AND REPLACED:

-September 19, 1989 - replaced by Chapter 138

-EFFECTIVE DATE (ELECTRONIC CONVERSION):

-May 19, 1996

-AMENDED:

-July 29, 2001 - added 125.17(D)

-April 27, 2002 - filing 2002-104 accepted March 28, 2002: 125.17(D) removed from Chapter 125 and established as new Chapter 33, "Regulations Governing Timeout Rooms, Therapeutic Restraints and Aversives in Public Schools and Approved Private Schools"

-REPEALED AND REPLACED:

-June 26, 2002 - as "Basic Approval Standards: Public Schools and School Administrative Units", filing 2002-208 accepted June 21, 2002

-NON-SUBSTANTIVE CORRECTIONS:

-October 17, 2002 - punctuation, numbering, spelling, one numbered internal reference

-AMENDED:

-May 14, 2015 – Section 6.02, authorized by Public Law 2015 ch.
-60

-December 19, 2015 – Section 10.02(A)